11 min read

 If you want other designers to work on the same Sketch files, you can use integrated plugins like the one previously mentioned, Plant, for file collaboration and version control.

-Sketch offers two different pricing options: Individuals and Teams.
+Sketch offers two different pricing options: Standard and Business.

 Here is a snapshot of the Individual Plan: